botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >Blind SQL injection with time delays is tricky to ***identify***, fuzzing involves educated guessing as OffSec also taught me in OSCP.
 The below payload will perform conditional case to delay the response by 10 seconds if positive SQL injection ***identified***.

 >Identify SQLi vulnerability.
 In [Burp Practice exam Stage 2](https://portswigger.net/web-security/certification/takepracticeexam/index.html) the advance search filters are vulnerable to `PostgreSQL`, but `SQLMAP` no longer since March 2023 able to identify and exploit the vulnerability.
+Manual exploit sql injection time delay in [Practice Exam here](#practice-exam-postgresql-timedelay).

 ```SQL
 ;SELECT CASE WHEN (1=1) THEN pg_sleep(7) ELSE pg_sleep(0) END--